Synopsis: This variation on Winners looks to maximize contacts but cutting down transition time.

 - Attacking can be limited to certain types, such as back row only.

-You can see a 4-player team version of speedball in the USA Volleyball video below.
+You can see a 4-player-per-team version of speedball in the USA Volleyball video below.

 - By incorporating requirements into the play – must have 3 contact, all players much touch the ball, bonus points for quick set kills, etc. – you can adapt the game to work toward the training objectives you have for the session.

-- You can see a Newcomb style version of speedball used as a warm-up game in this video.
+- You can use a Newcomb style version of speedball as a warm-up game.

 - If you are playing 2s or 3s on a full court you likely want to use beach rules in terms not allowing open-hand tipping and requiring sets to be straight forward or back (no sideways dumps over the net).
 Alternatively, you could just not allow such attacks in front of the 3 meter line.